MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

-# Windows Containers Quick Start - PowerShell
+# Windows Containers Quick Start - Docker

 Windows Containers can be used to rapidly deploy many isolated applications on a single computer system.
 This exercise will demonstrate Windows Container creation and management using Docker.
 When completed you should have a basic understanding of how Docker integrates with Windows Containers and will have gained hands on experience with the technology.